Energy Market

 OVO's history: from challenger to question mark

-2019SSE retail acquisition - 4 million customers overnight
+2019SSE retail acquisition

-2023PPM scandal implicates OVO
+2023PPM scandal hits OVO

-April 2026E.ON enters advanced talks
+April 2026E.ON in advanced talks

 3

-Suppliers would hold around
+Suppliers would hold ~75%

-75% of the UK domestic energy market
+of UK domestic energy

-if this deal completes
+if a deal completes

 £600m

-Upper end of the reported deal
+Upper end reported

-price for OVO's retail business -
+for OVO retail -

 Kaluza likely excluded